dafer45/x86Snake/README.md

 # Snake for x86 64-bit Linux.

-Tested on Ubuntu 18.04.4 LTS
+Implemented in assembly and tested on Ubuntu 18.04.4 LTS.

 <img src="screenshot/Screenshot.png" />